You’re a photographer and you’ve booked a gig. You need a wedding photography contract. We’ve got you covered!

 - The number (rough, at least) of images you’ll deliver

-- How many hours you will work on the day (when you will you begin, take breaks, and end?)
+- How many hours you will work on the day?
+When will you begin, take breaks, and end?

-- And, lastly, what rights you’ll retain to the images upon completion – it’s important to make sure the couple gives permission for you to share their wedding photos as part of your ongoing promotion, and that they won’t alter with the images (by editing them at home, for instance) as this could be a misleading representation of your ability or finish quality.
+- And, lastly, what rights you’ll retain to the images upon completion.
+It’s important to make sure the couple gives permission for you to share their wedding photos as part of your ongoing promotion.
+More, be sure that they won’t alter with the images (by editing them at home, for instance) as this could be a misleading representation of your ability or finish quality.

 What if the client isn’t happy with the wedding photography contract?